 Aylmer provides a number of real estate options for those interested in residing in the area.
 Older, mature homes as well as newly developed subdivisions can be found throughout town.

 Rural properties are available surrounding Aylmer which are generally accompanied by generous lots and acreage.
-There are a number of country lots for sale situated around Aylmer that offer an ideal location for building ones dream home.
+There are a number of country lots for sale situated around Aylmer that offer an ideal location for building ones dream luxury home.

 Living in Aylmer, Ontario

 During the mid 40’s, when the tobacco industry was booming, Aylmer became home to an Imperial Tobacco plant which played a large role in its economic development.
 Since the decline of the industry, and subsequently the shut down of the plant, Aylmer’s economic landscape was forced to evolve with the times.

 Today Aylmer is home to a number of different industries that range from food processing, manufacturing, green technology and composites.
 There are an array of medium and small businesses that line the downtown core.

 The town annually hosts the Aylmer Fair which is the oldest agricultural fair in District 13 running from the 1800’s.
 Today, the Aylmer Fair attracts thousands of attendees and features attractions in agriculture, crafts, food vendors, family activities and midway rides.
 In 2020, the Aylmer Fair will celebrate 175 years.

 The schools in Alymer are operated by the Thames Valley School Board and the London District Catholic School Board.
 Currently, there are 2 public elementary schools, McGregor Public School and Davenport Public School and 1 public high school, East Elgin, in Aylmer.
 There are also 3 private education elementary school in Aylmer, Immanuel Christian School, Assumption Elementary School and Old Colony School, for those interested in alternative education options.